zengzihui/DevOps_Oct2021_Team04/README.md

 | `Tech Lead Merge to Main` | Tech Lead will merge to main after the 3 testings (Unit test, QA test, Acceptance Test) at pull request are define done  |
 | `PM Comment` | PM will close the issue after the merge  |

-*tasks list is used to monitor the individual user story progress
+**Tasks list is used to monitor the individual user story progress*